 We also identified protocol-level weaknesses in MCP's capability negotiation, where a malicious server can misrepresent its capabilities to gain access to sensitive operations.
 The absence of cryptographic authentication between MCP clients and servers in the base specification further compounds these risks, as there is no built-in mechanism to verify that a tool server is who it claims to be.

-The vulnerabilities identified in this work point to a fundamental tension in the design of tool integration protocols for LLM agents: the same flexibility that makes MCP useful -- its ability to dynamically discover and invoke arbitrary tools -- also creates a broad attack surface that is difficult to secure.
-Unlike traditional API protocols where inputs and outputs have well-defined types and validation rules, MCP passes natural language descriptions and responses that the model must interpret, creating an inherent injection surface.
+The fundamental tension is that the same flexibility that makes MCP useful -- its ability to dynamically discover and invoke arbitrary tools -- also creates a broad attack surface that is difficult to secure.
+Unlike traditional API protocols where inputs and outputs have well-defined types and validation rules, MCP passes natural language descriptions and responses that the model must interpret, creating an inherent injection surface that cannot be fully addressed at the protocol layer.

 Related Topics